k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: filename buffer overflow
 - Monsters that gain resistance to a type of damage also lose any vulnerability to the same damage type
+- Fix: foo, poisoned by a cursed amulet of life saving